sagorbrur/blog/_posts/2019-07-26-generate-bow.md

 ---
-title: Generate Bag of Words(Step by Step)
+title: Generate Bag of Word(Step by Step)
 ---

 We know **Neural Network** or **Machine Learning Algorithm** need features to train.